 Step 2.
-Click My Storage, hit + Add Cloud and choose Google Drive.
+Click Storage, choose Google Drive.
 Then, complete the authorization to allow CBackup to access your cloud storage.
 After that, add another Google Drive account to CBackup likewise.

 Step 3.
-Then, switch to the Backup Tasks tab and click New Task.
+Then, switch to the Backup tab and click Backup Public Cloud to Public Cloud.

 Step 4.
 Rename the task.
-Tap on Add Source to select the Google Drive account that you want to get backed up.
-Next, hit Add Destination to pick Single Cloud > Next, and select another Google Drive as your backup destination.
+Select the Google Drive account that you want to get backed up.
+Next, select another Google Drive as your backup destination.

 Step 5.
 Press the Settings button and set a backup schedule in the Scheduler section.
 Then, tap Start Backup to migrate files.

-✎Note: You can also use the CBackup desktop app to transfer files.
-And the CBackup client offers you to backup computer files to Google Drive, OneDrive, Dropbox, and its own CBackup Cloud, which gives 10GB of free storage space.
+✎Note: The CBackup client offers you to back up computer files to Google Drive, OneDrive, Dropbox, and its own CBackup Cloud, which gives 10GB of free storage space.
 Besides, you can combine cloud storage with it to expand your cloud storage at no cost.